vikashk1/node/doc/api/fs.md

 Creates a unique temporary directory and resolves the `Promise` with the created folder path.
 A unique directory name is generated by appending six random characters to the end of the provided `prefix`.
+Due to platform inconsistencies, avoid trailing `X` characters in `prefix`.
+Some platforms, notably the BSDs, can return more than six random characters, and replace trailing `X` characters in `prefix` with random characters.

 The optional `options` argument can be a string specifying an encoding, or an object with an `encoding` property specifying the character encoding to use.